J-Engineers/HNGX-Task-2/README.md

 ## About This Task

 This is a project(API) designed to securely CREATE a Person, READ a Person or Persons, UPDATE a Person and DELETE a Person from a database table.
 It was built with php and LARAVEL was used as framework.
-Here are the things we are going to do to be able to install and tat out this:
+Here are the things we are going to do to be able to install and use this:

 ## Hosted API https://hngxbt2.gjengineer.com.ng
 ## Hosted Documentation https://www.postman.com/red-meadow-5256/workspace/red-meadow-5256-s-public-workspace/collection/10053626-c5e41565-7ce0-4cb5-b784-76e729f8bdd1